hpe-dev-incubator/hpe-dev-portal/content/blog/come-and-engage-with-the-hpe-dev-team-at-hpe-technology-and-solution-summit-2022.md

 ---
 ![](/img/tss-fred-blog-1.png)

-**Come And Engage with the HPE DEV Team at HPE Technology and Solution Summit 2022!**
+**Come and Engage with the HPE DEV Team at HPE Technology and Solution Summit 2022!**

 By Frederic Passeron